garrytrinder/EchoFoundryAgent/README.md

 ## Prerequisites

-- Visual Studio 2022 17.14.0 Preview with Microsoft Teams development tools workload installed
+- Visual Studio 2022 17.14.0 Preview, (or higher) with Microsoft Teams development tools workload installed
 - Microsoft 365 Copilot licence (to use in Microsoft 365 Copilot Chat)

 ## Minimal steps to awesome